Black Hole Spin in X-ray Binaries: Giving Uncertainties an $f$: Introduction

 Two sophisticated techniques are at the forefront of the effort to measure black hole spin.
 One method is based on modeling the profile of the relativistically broadened iron emission line, which is a feature in the disc reflection spectrum \citep{Fabian1989, Laor1991, Miller2009a}.
 The other method appeals to modeling the accretion disc continuum \citep{Zhang1997, McClintock2006}.
 In practice, the spins of supermassive black holes are only accessible with the iron line diagnostic, but both approaches can be used to measure the spins of stellar mass black holes in X-ray binaries.
 Cross comparing black hole spin measurements on the same set of X-ray binaries from these two independent techniques is crucial before deeming either to be robust.

 Now mature, both methods report black hole spins for a modest population of X-ray binaries \citep{Reynolds2014, McClintock2014}.
 For the six systems with spins vetted by both the iron line and disc continuum fitting communities, Figure \ref{fig:bhspins} shows that the techniques agree when the spin is measured to be near-maximal, but disagree otherwise. \citet{Steiner2011} measured the spin of XTE J1550--564 with each technique independently, finding weak agreement as a consequence of large uncertainties. \citet{Miller2009a} employed both techniques simultaneously for a sample of X-ray binaries by linking the spin parameter between the disc reflection and disc continuum spectral components.
 While broad agreement was found with previous spin measurements from the iron line technique alone, the systems 4U 1543--47 and GRO J1655--40 showed strong discrepancies with previous disc continuum fitting results.
+Notably, \citet{Dong2020} modeled the reflection spectrum of 4U 1543--47 and report a spin measurement consistent with that from continuum fitting.
 Significant discrepancy in the black hole spin obtained with two different methods for the same source is troublesome.
 This warrants an investigation into the validity of the assumptions behind both approaches, but in this paper we focus on disc continuum fitting.

 The disc continuum fitting method applies to black hole X-ray binaries in high-luminosity ($L_{X} \sim 0.1~L_{\rm Edd}$), soft-spectral states that produce predominantly thermal emission, which is remarkably well-described by a colour-corrected, multi-temperature, blackbody model for a geometrically thin, optically thick accretion disc \citep[e.g.,][]{ShakuraSunyaev1973, GierlinskiDone2004}.
 This disc continuum model approximates the local (i.e., at radius $R$) specific flux as a colour-corrected blackbody